SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## My Current Involvement :

-- Collaborating with Amirali Abdullah (Thoughtworks) on research in mechanistic interpretability.
+- Collaborating with Amirali Abdullah (Thoughtworks) on research in mechanistic interpretability. --> Submitted an ACL '26 paper
 - Invited by Justin Shenk to Co -lead a team through **AI Safety Camp (2026)- 11th Version** (AI Control)
 - Leading a team of 4 through **MARS 4.0** Program organized by the Cambridge AI Safety Hub.
 - Serving as a Research Mentee at **EleutherAI** under the **ESOAR** initiative.